Interfacing Incremental Rotary Encoder with Arduino

 Rotary encoder position being printed on serial monitor

-So far we’re good.
-But there’s a problem.
-Basically, the above code is just for checking the encoder and see how it works.
-But for practical applications, that’s not enough or it won’t work the way you want it.
-Because the above mentioned code uses “polling” to detect any change in the encoder position.
+So far we are good.
+But there is a problem.
+The above code is just for demonstrating how the encoder works.
+But for practical applications, there is a problem that you have to tackle.
+Because the above-mentioned code uses “polling” to detect any change in the encoder position.
 That means the loop in the code just continuously checks the status of the encoder and updates the counter.
-But what if your code has to do more than that, and that adds a delay to it ?
-That’s the problem!
-You might miss some increments produced by the encoder.
-So how we’re going to overcome this ?
-There’s a way and that is to use interrupts in your code.
-By using this method, you can do anything with your code and still not miss any change from your encoder.
-The interrupt routines will only be called when there’s an actual change occurs to the encoder position when you rotate it.
+But what if your code has to do more than that, and that adds a delay to it?
+With the polling method, you might miss some increments produced by the encoder.
+The solution is to use interrupts for reading the encoder.
+With interrupt-enabled code, you are guaranteed to read the encoder even with delays in your code.
+The interrupt routines will only be called when there is a change in the encoder position when you rotate it.

 Rotary-Encoder-Arduino-Waveform